com3dian/SoftKShell/README.md

 # Influential Node Detection on Graph on Event Sequence
 This repository contains the implementation of the Soft K-shell algorithm and supplementary information \& results from its application to real-world datasets.
+This is the code for paper "Influential Node Detection on Graph on Event Sequence", which is accepted and published in COMPLEX NETWORKS 2023.

 ### Abstract